shaunrask/PokerAI/README.md

 # Poker AI Full-Stack Application

 A full-stack Texas Hold’em Poker AI game built with an ASP.NET Core Web API backend (C#) and an Angular frontend (TypeScript).
-Bots and human players can play through a REST API or via a web UI with automated bot “thinking” delays.
+Bots and human players can play through a REST API or via a web UI.

 ---